mobxjs/mobx/docs/refguide/computed-decorator.md

 ## `computed` modifier

-If your environment doesn't support decorators, use the `computed(expression)` modifier incombination with `extendObservable` / `observable` to introduce new computed properties.
+If your environment doesn't support decorators, use the `computed(expression)` modifier in combination with `extendObservable` / `observable` to introduce new computed properties.

 `@computed get propertyName() { }` is basically sugar for [`extendObservable(this, { propertyName: get func() { } })`](extend-observable.md) in the constructor call.